riyakush0611/image_extraction/README.md

 Model Used: Qwen2-VL-7B-Instruct
 Finetuning Framework: We fine-tuned the model specifically to extract text related to product labels and packaging.
 Tools and Techniques: The model is optimized using Low-Rank Adaptation (LoRA) for efficient fine-tuning.
-You can see steps which qwen internally perform

 ![kt](https://github.com/user-attachments/assets/076e9734-b783-4401-be86-2a4a55771c6f)